nurdanakman/Trello-API-Automation/README.md

-# Testinium Automation - API Test Project
+# Testinium Automation - Trello API Test Project

 ## Overview
 This project is an API test automation framework for Trello, built using Java with Maven.
 It includes API tests to validate Trello's functionalities with RestAssured, Log4j libraries.